-For cocktails, I love Gaslamp, Bar Leather Apron, Skull & Crown Trading Co, Bevy, Pint + Jigger, HI Brau, and Podmore.
+For cocktails, I love Gaslamp, Bar Leather Apron, Skull & Crown Trading Co, Bevy, Pint + Jigger, HI Brau, Podmore, and Encore Saloon.

 And of course, for a solid mai tai, the word on the street is that Monkeypod Kitchen and Duke’s Waikiki make some of the tastiest on the islane.